Updated: Sep 24

-With the holidays coming right up, you might be wondering if and how you should continue to hold these reviews.
+With the holidays right around the corner, you might be wondering if and how you should continue to hold customer insurance reviews.

 We asked a sample of our customers what they’ve done in past holiday seasons, what they plan to do this year, and what the pros and cons are of what they choose to do.

 We’ve compiled the data for you so you can look at the options you have and make a more informed decision about your customer insurance review process during the holidays.

 Of the agents we surveyed, 57.14% have been licensed agents for 10+ years, and have been doing regular insurance reviews with their customers for 10+ years as well.

 We asked those who have been holding regular customer insurance reviews for more than 1 year what they’ve done in past years during the holidays.

 Almost half of them (48.57%) said they have continued appointment setting and strive for the same amount of appointments during the holidays as they do any other time of the year.

 28.57% said they still hold the reviews, but they strive for less appointments then they usually do.

 The next most popular thing was pausing appointment setting entirely at 11.43%.